 The earliest case, in Case Reports in Oncology (PMC8255718), involved an 80-year-old woman with advanced NSCLC on pembrolizumab monotherapy.
 She independently began fenbendazole 1 g on a 3-on/4-off schedule (4.5× the standard dose).
 After ~1 month, routine monitoring found AST elevated from 24 to 386 U/L, ALT from 16 to 487 U/L — the patient was asymptomatic.
 Naranjo score: 6 (probable).
 FBZ was stopped; LFTs normalized within ~7 weeks.
 Pembrolizumab was restarted without recurrence.
 Notably, no tumor shrinkage was observed — CEA rose during the FBZ period.

 📌 Key insight: Even 3-on/4-off schedules can cause injury at 1 g doses.
+For more details, see our guide on fenbendazole and lung cancer.
 Asymptomatic injury was caught only by routine monitoring — underscoring its importance.

 📊 Summary Comparison of All Three Cases